 If you are experiencing what you feel is a dental emergency, the first step is to contact your dentist.
 Many dentists offer emergency services and will get you into the office soon depending on the severity of the dental problem.

 Urgent care for teeth is not much different than regular care, it just occurs faster because the stakes tend to be higher for tooth loss and other problems.
-A good dentist will assess your situation as soon as possible and determine the best course of action.
+A good dentist in Greensboro NC will assess your situation as soon as possible and determine the best course of action.